 As a wardrobe stylist, I work with clients everyday on updating their wardrobes – but filling a closet with beautiful clothes isn’t the end goal.
-The true focus of working together is providing my client with the tools to feel confident in how she looks, so she can get dressed, feel amazing, and get on with her day.
+The true focus of working together is providing my client with the tools to feel confident in how she looks, so she can get dressed, feel amazing, and conquer her day.

 Confidence is key in getting what you want out of life and surmounting any obstacles – but for many of us, gaining confidence is easier said than done.
 Luckily, feeling confident in your clothes isn’t rocket science – it just takes a little time and some self-knowledge.
 Check out the five ways you can gain confidence in your clothes, so you can funnel your newfound awesomeness into every aspect of your life!